SwethaSrilakshmi/Cardiac-LifeLine/README.md

 C. Continuous features (Variable taking values between any two points or between the minimum or maximum values in the feature column): age, blood_pressure, serum_cholestoral, max_heart_rate, ST_depression

 The main goal  is to predict heart disease occurrence with the highest accuracy and improve accuracy by eliminating irrelevant and noisy data.
-In order to achieve this, several classification algorithms are tested.

-1.LOGISTIC REGRESSION
-2.NAIVE BAYES
-3.DECISION TREE
-4.SVC